sql-machine-learning/elasticdl/doc/ps_design_interactions_among_master_worker_ps.md

 * Relaunch of PS.
 * Workers get model parameters from PS.
 * Workers push gradients to PS.
-* PS reports submodel version to the master
+* PS reports submodel version to the master.
 * The master tells PS to save checkpoint.